Skip to main content

 5. Grapes and raisins

-While these toxins aren’t as widely known as others, grapes and raisins can cause extensive kidney damage to your feline friend.
+Although these ingredients are famously toxic to dogs, grapes and raisins can cause extensive kidney damage to your feline friend, too.
 If she ingests large enough quantities, the damage is often fatal.
 No one knows precisely why grapes and raisins are so toxic to cats, but they should be avoided at all costs.
-Clean up wine spills, be careful when making PB&J sandwiches with grape jelly, and keep an eye out for grapes and raisins in your favorite trail mix, which should never be left uncovered.
+Clean up wine spills, be careful when making PB&J sandwiches with grape jelly, and watch for grapes and raisins in your favorite trail mix, which should never be left uncovered.

 6. Nuts